-The course reviews air transportation as part of a global; multimodal transportation system; evolution of the technological; social; environmental; and political aspects of this system since its inception at the beginning of the previous century.
-The long-term and short-term effects of economic deregulation; energy shortages; governmental restraints; national and international issues; and international terrorism are examined.
-Passenger and cargo transportation; as well as military and private aircraft modes; are studied in relation to ever-changing transportation requirements.
+The course reviews air transportation as part of a global; multimodal transportation system; evolution of the technological; social; environmental; and political aspects of this system since its inception at the

 Course Description: Human Factors in the Aviation/Aerospace Industry

 This course is an overview of the importance of the human role in all aspects of the aviation and aerospace industries.
 Emphasis is on issues; problems; and solutions of unsafe acts; attitudes; errors; and deliberate actions attributed to human behaviour and the roles supervisors and management personnel play in these actions.
 Students examine the human limitations in the light of human engineering; human reliability; stress; medical standards; drug abuse; and human physiology.
 Discussions include human behaviour as it relates to the aviator's adaptation to the flight environment; as well as the entire aviation/aerospace industry's role in meeting the aviator's unique needs.